rangsimanketkaew/deepcv/README.md

 3. Time-series data with autoencoder

 ## In Progress
-1. Run MetaD using autoencoder-based CV
+1. Analysis of CV coordinate space
-2. Train the model with new features from MetaD
-3. Convergence analysis
-4. GAN

 ## Done
 1. Dense neural nets with back propagation